Last Updated on July 8, 2019

 I understand that ultimately it is a home program but, are we as OT’s to complement the program within the clinic setting in order to modulate and scaffold the child with vestibular?

 The best way for a Therapeutic Listening program to be most effective is for the child to listen daily.
-In that scenario a therapist would not need to have the child listen in clinic unless they were changing CDs and wanted to start the new CD in the clinic first to monitor the child’s response.
-If you are using the CD to set up the child’s nervous system to better take advantage of the treatment session then I would have the child listen during the times in the session that would take the most advantage of the input.
+In that scenario a therapist would not need to have the child listen in clinic unless they were changing albums and wanted to start the new album in the clinic first to monitor the child’s response.
+If you are using the album to set up the child’s nervous system to better take advantage of the treatment session then I would have the child listen during the times in the session that would take the most advantage of the input.
 If you want to support visual motor and attentional skills then using the music during tabletop activities is fine.
 If you are using the music to enhance movement or core activities then using a fanny pack and moving is appropriate.

 I currently treat a 4 year-old girl who has been toilet trained for at least a year.
-She finished the Preschoolers protocol, (but did not do well with the strawberry CD, she became very aggressive and obstinate while listening to the music and after the music was removed).
-She did best on the Apricot CD…but once she finished the 12-week program she became incontinent and is not phased if she has accidents in front of her peers.
+She finished the Preschoolers protocol, (but did not do well with the strawberry album, she became very aggressive and obstinate while listening to the music and after the music was removed).
+She did best on the Apricot album…but once she finished the 12-week program she became incontinent and is not phased if she has accidents in front of her peers.
 This is very disconcerting for her family and me.
 This girl does not have a diagnosis but displays characteristics of ADHD.
 She has had a hard childhood and is currently being seen by a psychologist.

 I have a couple of questions for clarification.
 Was this little girl continent while she was doing the modulated music program?
 Did the incontinence start once she stopped listening?
-If she was doing well with toileting while on the modulated music I would be tempted to put her back on Apricot Jamz or the CD that was most regulating for her.
+If she was doing well with toileting while on the modulated music I would be tempted to put her back on Apricot Jamz or the album that was most regulating for her.
 You suggested that she has had a difficult childhood and is seeing a psychiatrist.
 Is it possible that the incontinence is related to some other emotional issue?
-Any of the toileting issues I have seen while children are on a therapeutic listening program have usually been the result of a CD that was too intense or a listening time that was too long that resulted in the disorganization.
+Any of the toileting issues I have seen while children are on a therapeutic listening program have usually been the result of an album that was too intense or a listening time that was too long that resulted in the disorganization.
 This disorganization dissipated once we made a change in the listening program or ceased listening.
 I would be tempted to say that the issue she is having is related to something other than her listening program.
 Again, I would put her back on Apricot and see what happens.

 Is it alright for the listening sessions to be 2 hours apart instead of 3, due to a short school day?